NyoroGiraffe/Experi-City/04_Analyses/Analysis04_Citizens_ExperiCity.md

 ---

-# Question03: The Exclusion of the "Socially Powerful" and the Intent of the AI (Flora)
+# Question 03: The Exclusion of the "Socially Powerful" and the Intent of the AI (Flora)

 **Context:** The policies of Experimental City "Hanasaka" appear extremely harsh for the "socially powerful"—those with wealth, power, and prestige.
 For them, a family name is often a source of pride and legacy, making it incredibly difficult to discard.